evoila/infraTESTure/README.md

 func MyTest(config *config.Config, infrastructure infrastructure.Infrastructure) bool { ... }
 ```

-with no return value and parameters `Config` and `Infrastructure` imported from
+with a boolean return value telling you whether the test was successful (true) or not (false) and parameters `Config` and `Infrastructure` imported from

 ```go
 "github.com/evoila/infraTESTure/config"